 At a high level, Azure Information Protection protects your data in three key steps

-1. First, data is classified and labeled.
+First, data is classified and labelled.
 For example, if a document is classified as confidential and should be available only to the recipients of the email, the label might be “Confidential — Recipients Only.”

-4. At a high level, A document containing the secret formula is protected, and then successfully opened by an authorized user or service.
+At a high level, A document containing the secret formula is protected and then successfully opened by an authorized user or service.
 The document is protected by a content key (the green key in this picture).
-It is unique for each document and is placed in the file header where it is protected by your Azure Information Protection tenant root key (the red key in this picture).
+It is unique for each document and is placed in the file header, which is protected by your Azure Information Protection tenant root key (the red key in this picture).
 Your tenant key can be generated and managed by Microsoft, or you can generate and manage your own tenant key.

-5. Throughout the protection process when Azure RMS is encrypting and decrypting, authorizing, and enforcing restrictions, the secret formula is never sent to Azure.
+Throughout the protection process, when Azure RMS is encrypting, decrypting, authorizing, and enforcing restrictions, the secret formula is never sent to Azure.

 Office 365 Message Encryption, or OME, is one of the features of Azure Information Protection.
 If you have the AIP Premium P2 license, you can avail yourself of additional functionalities, such as automatic classification for cloud and on-premises data.
 Here, you discover the features available in the AIP Premium P1 license.

-What all can be achieved by Azure Information Protection?
+What can be achieved by Azure Information Protection?

-Azure Information Protection is a cloud-based solution that helps an organization to classify, and optionally protect, its documents and emails by applying labels.
-Labels can be applied automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.
+Azure Information Protection is a cloud-based solution that helps an organization classify and optionally protect its documents and emails by applying labels.
+Labels can be applied automatically by administrators who define rules and conditions, manually by users, or in combination with a combination of the two, where users are given recommendations.

 Applying protection is achieved either by applying a label that has protection or by a user choosing to protect certain data.